Mission:

 (d) The board is aware of its own role and the mutual division of tasks, responsibilities and powers and acts accordingly.

-(3) Connection Circle focuses on careful management:
+(3) Connection Centre focuses on careful management:

 The Fair Practice Code Culture

-Connection Circle focuses on the application and implementation of the Fair Practice Code for Culture, which serves as a moral compass for everyone working in or with the cultural and creative sector, including Connection Circle volunteers.
+Connection Centre focuses on the application and implementation of the Fair Practice Code for Culture, which serves as a moral compass for everyone working in or with the cultural and creative sector, including Connection Centre volunteers.
 Attention is paid to the core values of solidarity, sustainability, diversity, trust, and transparency, which are practically embodied in practices such as “Fair Share,” “Fair Pay,” and “Fair Chain.”
 When developing these core values, we must consider:

 (1) solidarity: